Wren's Nest Estate: Modern times

-By the 1980s, the Wren's Nest estate (known by those who lived there as "The Renna") was blighted by crime,anti-social behaviour, sub-standard housing and high unemployment.
+By the 1980s, the Wren's Nest estate (known by those who live there as "The Renna") was blighted by crime, anti-social behaviour, sub-standard housing and high unemployment.
 Some families on the estate had even abandoned the decaying upstairs bedrooms and were sleeping in downstairs rooms, few of which were in a much better condition.
 The plight of people living in squalor on the Wren's Nest was highlighted in February 1985, in the second edition of the Dudley News.

 However, the estate significantly improved during the 1990s due to a major regeneration project.
 Over £10million of new government money, via the Single Regeneration Budget, was invested into the area from 1994, when the regeneration of the estate got underway.
 This saw the introduction of improved youth activities, education programmes, community capacity initiatives managed by the council's Housing Department, green environmental improvements by Groundwork Black Country (including a vineyard at the rear of Meadow Road), and the creation of local newspapers and social enterprises via Co-operation Black Country.
 However, the most significant improvement was to the council-owned properties, which received new boundary walls, driveways, double glazing, and major heating and insulation works.
 Crime levels on the estate have also fallen since the mid 1990s, as has the unemployment rate, although this increased again between 2008 and 2012 due to another recession.

 Demolition of three of the blocks of flats (built around 1960) on Wrens Nest Road took place in 1997, and a fourth block followed in 2000.
 A fifth block was converted into local authority office use in 1999 before finally being demolished in 2017 to make way for new housing.
 This has left just one block of flats remaining.
 The site of one of the demolished blocks of flats was redeveloped as The Greens Health Centre, which opened in April 2000.